acoppes/acoppes/site/_drafts/using-lightweightstates-for-abilities-in-prototype.markdown

 ```

-In this case, it uses a state named `ChargeAttack` triggered when `attack` is pressed and it also uses sub states for each part of the ability.
+In this case, it uses a state named `ChargeAttack` triggered when `attack` button is pressed and it also uses sub states for each part of the ability.

 <!--
 **Flying Bomb Attack**